-- · Peer-reviewed publications and preprints
+- Peer-reviewed publications and preprints

 - Datasets, software and research materials

 - Inventions, patents and commercial activity

-For original research publications indicate those arising from Wellcome funded grants in bold, and provide the PubMed Central ID (PMCID) reference for each of these.
+For original research publications indicate those arising from Wellcome-funded grants in bold, and provide the PubMed Central ID (PMCID) reference for each of these.
 Please refer to guidance notes.

-Please give citation in full, including title of paper and all authors.
-Citations to preprints should state "Preprint", the repository name and the articles persistent identifier (e.g. DOI).
+Publications should be in chronological order with the most recent first.
+Please give citation in full, including title of paper and all authors\.
+Citations to preprints should state "Preprint", the repository name and the articles persistent identifier (e.g DOI).

-(All authors, unless more than 10, in which case please use 'et al', ensuring that your position as author remains clear.)
+(\All authors, unless more than 10, in which case please use 'et al', ensuring that your position as author remains clear.)